programminghistorian/jekyll/en/lessons/collaborative-blog-with-jekyll-github.md

 ### Export your data from WordPress

 When you upload content to a WordPress site, your data gets stored in a database that is hidden.
 So, the first step to transfer a project from WordPress to another format is to retrieve that data.
 Sometimes, this can be a bit difficult.
-Interfaces are likely to change after publication of this lesson, so we refer you to [WordPressʼs documentation] (https://en.support.wordpress.com/export/) on the exact steps needed to separate your own content from its CMS.
+Interfaces are likely to change after publication of this lesson, so we refer you to [WordPress's documentation](https://en.support.wordpress.com/export/) on the exact steps needed to separate your own content from its CMS.
 WordPress exports your data in a series of XML files that contain both the content and metadata (information like author, publication date, and tags) for the elements of your site.
 Please be aware that while these XML files might reference the images and media uploads for a website, the uploaded files themselves must be exported separately.

 ### Migrate the exported data to a format appropriate to a new platform